Savannah Cristina

-Savannah Cristina Ashton is an American singer from Fort Lauderdale, Florida.
+Savannah Cristina is an American singer from Fort Lauderdale, Florida.
 In 2019, she received widespread attention when a YouTube video performance of her song "Self Care" went viral.
 In 2020, she released her major label debut, Self Care, on Warner Records.

 Early life

 Savannah Cristina was born in Miami, Florida, and was raised by an African American father and a Dominican mother.
-She moved to the Melrose Park neighborhood in Fort Lauderdale at the age of 6.
+She moved to Fort Lauderdale at the age of 6.
 In 2019, she told Miami New Times, "I was raised by my church.
 I was raised by my school.
 I was raised by my Boys & Girls Club.
 I was really raised by the poetry teachers who took their time to invest in my art.
 All of those people created the woman I am today."
 She attended Stranahan High School, and graduated from Florida International University with a degree in political science.

 Career beginnings

-Cristina began singing in church as well as local community events.
-She told American Songwriter that she discovered her love of music in second grade, when a choir teacher told her she had a gift.
+Cristina began singing in church as well as at local community events.
+She told American Songwriter that she discovered her love of music in second grade when a choir teacher told her she had a gift.
 In high school, she started a poetry club and participated in slam competitions, studying performers like Aja Monet and Bertrand Boyd.
-In April 2016, she signed with the management company TheNuMiami, LLC, which posted her first single, "Spend It on Me," on SoundCloud.
+In April 2016, she did a joint venture with the management company TheNuMiami, which posted her first single, "Spend It on Me," on SoundCloud.
+However after her release of the self-care ep Savannah Cristina decided to stand firm on being independent in order to continue having creative direction.
+In 2021, Cristina hosted her own eight city tour fully funded by her own label.
+After selling out in cities like D.C. and Atlanta, she was inspired to get back in the studio and release more music for her fans.

 In 2017, she released Mango Season.
 The title, she told The PoPular Society in 2017, was inspired by the mango trees that bloom in Fort Lauderdale every summer.
 The following year, she released Florida Girl.
 She also collaborated with South Florida artists such as Twelve’Len, ¡Mayday!, and Ice Billion Berg, and contributed backing vocals to a track on Denzel Curry's 2018 album Ta13oo.